-Whether you’re preparing for an Easter brunch or just looking for a delicious, comforting, unique, flavorful appetizer to serve up to friends, we’ve got your covered with these vegan deviled potatoes!
+Whether you’re preparing for a vegan Easter brunch or just looking for a delicious, comforting, unique, flavorful appetizer to serve up to friends, we’ve got your covered with these deviled potatoes — deviled eggs vegan style!
 They’re sure to be a huge hit.

-These vegan deviled potatoes are the perfect alternative to deviled eggs and are great for setting the mood for a fun house party.
+These vegan deviled eggs are made with egg-shaped potatoes!
+If you’re celebrating a compassionate egg-free easter, these deviled potatoes are a must.
+They’re the perfect alternative to deviled eggs and are great for setting the mood for a fun house party.
+Let’s go!
+Time to make a batch of deviled eggs vegan-style!

 - Preheat oven to 350 degrees.